I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces-readmsr.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>This method is only available in kernel-mode debugging.</p>

 <p>For details on the addresses and values of MSRs, see the processor documentation.</p>

-<p>This method is only available in kernel-mode debugging.</p>

-<p>For details on the addresses and values of MSRs, see the processor documentation.</p>